SciProgCentre/kmath/README.md

 * **Commons-math wrapper** It is planned to gradually wrap most parts of [Apache commons-math](http://commons.apache.org/proper/commons-math/) library in Kotlin code and maybe rewrite some parts to better suit the Kotlin programming paradigm, however there is no fixed roadmap for that.
 Feel free to submit a feature request if you want something to be done first.

-* **Koma wrapper** [Koma](https://github.com/kyonifer/koma) is a well established numerics library in Kotlin, specifically linear algebra.
-The plan is to have wrappers for koma implementations for compatibility with kmath API.

 ## Planned features